 This sample statement further hammers the importance of certain risks over others.
-It grants insight for the whole organization into what the teams shouldering this defined risk need to incorporate into their goals and objectives for the enterprise to function.
-Statements like these contextualize specific events or conditions within the risk landscape as a whole for any given team - in our case cybersecurity and cyber risk management teams.
+It grants insight for the whole organization into what the teams shouldering this defined risk need to incorporate into their goals and objectives for the enterprise.
+Statements like these contextualize specific events or conditions within the risk landscape as a whole for any given team - in our case cybersecurity and enterprise risk management teams.

 Cyber Risk Appetite Statement Example

 Using the previous examples as a template, we can look at the following as a template for a cyber risk appetite example:

 The organization has a tolerance for risk, allowing it to achieve its business goals and objectives in a manner that is compliant with the laws and regulations in the jurisdiction in which it operates.
 The organization has a [low/medium/high] appetite for the loss or breach of its business and customer data in pursuit of its goals.
 The organization has a [low/medium/high] risk appetite for physical information security assets and will track assets greater than [dollar amount].
 Information assets will be protected per the organization’s data classification framework [use examples if you wish].
 The organization as a [low/medium/high] risk appetite for access controls.
 All access to the organization’s mission-critical systems will be controlled via [2FA/MFA/biometric].

 CISO’s Must Contribute To An Enterprise Risk Appetite Statement

 Turning a blind eye to cyber risk, as we’ve seen, is no longer an option.
 Whether the organization already has a risk appetite statement or if it is still undefined, CISO’s need to be actively involved in developing and iterating on that statement - sharing their knowledge of cyber and the identified risks associated with enhancing and contextualizing these risks for the rest of the organization.